mjuniper/add-to-calendar/README.md

 OSX Calendar App and recent versions of outlook both support iCalendar.
 We can support this with a data uri.
 However, this is highly dependent on the user's configuration.
 In order for this to work seamlessly, the user must:
 1. Have their browser configured to always open files of type .ics.
-2. Have their calendar application set to open .ics files.
+1. Have their preferred calendar application set to open .ics files.

 Google calendar is just a url.

 Thus we can do all of this on the client side.

-My testing indicates that timezones will just work.
+My testing indicates that we are already doing what is necessary in order for timezones to work.
 But if we run into problems, the iCalendar spec provides for more complex timezone specification.

 ### Google calendar

 Wow there does not seem to be any official documentation.
 But I found [this](https://stackoverflow.com/questions/22757908/google-calendar-render-action-template-parameter-documentation).

+- I set the event page url as the `sprop` queryparam.
+I don't see this surface in the ui so I also append it to the end of the description.

 ### iCalendar